All About Guzheng Strings

-The string material controls a guzheng’s timbre.
-Modern instruments are usually strung with "Nylon" multi-part strings that have a core of drawn steel, a winding of copper for bass strings, a tight thread layer, then a final nylon winding.
+Strings control a guzheng’s timbre.
+Modern instruments are usually strung with "Nylon" strings which are actually a core of drawn steel, a winding of copper (for bass strings), a tight thread layer, and then a final nylon winding.
 The ends are wound in an additional layer of thread and shaped for the anchors.
 Other materials have been used throughout the ages.
 Read on to learn about different materials, string gauges if you need to replace them, and how to take care of your instrument’s strings.

 Relatively cheap to make